turboapps/docs/src/guides/intro-to-portal.md

 The HTML5 client provides browser-based access to applications:

-::: warning Application Server Required
+::: warning Note About Application Servers
-HTML5 streaming requires [properly configured application servers](/guides/server/application-servers.md).
-Ensure your application servers are set up before attempting to stream applications.
+Application servers are required for HTML5 browser streaming or remote RDP access.
+Windows users can alternatively install and run applications locally through the portal without requiring application servers.
 :::

 - No client installation needed